-Facebook was founded in February, 2004.
+Facebook was founded in February 2004.
 It has grown immensely since that time.
-As of January, 2014 it has 1.23 billion active users (not total members), which makes it the most popular social media site.
+As of 2020, it has 2.60 billion active users (not total members), which makes it the most popular social media site by far.

 One of Facebook’s biggest strengths is its large active user base.
 Almost everyone and their grandma are on social media it seems.
 This means that there is a large pool of potential clients on the site.
 Users also spend a lot of time on Facebook.
-Approximately 50% of users login every day, and the average time they spend on Facebook per visit is 18 minutes.
+Approximately 74% of users log in every day, and the average time they spend on Facebook per visit is 38 minutes.

 Facebook is all about relationships, which makes it easy to engage and communicate with people you already know and to build relationships with new followers.
 It’s fairly straightforward to get a page up and running, and to post content-whether it’s your own, or content created by others that would be of interest to your target audience.
 Facebook also offers excellent measurement tools, which makes it easy for you to analyze the performance of your page.

-While Facebook is a potential marketing tool for therapists, it takes time to use it to effectively, and there is a learning curve in mastering it’s advanced features.
+While Facebook is a potential marketing tool for therapists, it takes time to use it effectively, and there is a learning curve in mastering its advanced features.

-Due to Facebook’s algorithm, there’s no guarantee that your content will be seen by everyone who likes your page.
-In fact, up until recently you could only expect about 16% of your fans to see your posts, and this number has since gone down for some.
-You’ll have to post frequently and have a strategy in place to maximize the number of fans who see your posts, which includes getting people to Like, Share or Comment on them.
+Due to Facebook’s algorithm, you can only expect about 6% (or less) of your fans to see your posts, and this number could go down even further.
+You’ll have to post frequently and have a strategy in place to maximize the number of fans who see your posts, which includes getting people to Click, Like, Share or Comment on them.

 Twitter got its start in March of 2006.
-As of February, 2014, it has over 241 million active users.
-It’s gotten popular for it’s short posts, consisting of a maximum of 140 characters.
+As of 2020, it has over 330 million active and 145 million people that use it every day.
+It’s popular for its short posts, consisting of a maximum of 280 characters.